 The hotter it gets, the more likely drivers are to get distracted and make driving errors.
 Encourage your drivers to drink plenty of water so they don’t get dehydrated, which can lead to further distraction and fatigue.

 There’s a lot you can do to keep your drivers safe, from providing helpful tips to laying down the law.
 To minimize your risk, adopt one or more of the following practices:

 - Ensure your vehicles are in the best condition possible, since cars are more likely to have issues during the summer.
 This includes keeping an emergency roadside kit in each car.

 - Require your employees to get safe driving training in preparation for the summer months.
 This training should also include how to react when another driver has road rage.
-Check out JJ Keller training or contact your local highway patrol or sheriff’s department who often have training available.
+Check out safety education online or contact your local highway patrol or sheriff’s department who often have training available.